ccztux/modpd/README.md

-## Updating the modpd NEB module
-Build the modpd NEB module:
+## Build the modpd NEB modules and install them and the modpd daemon
 ```bash
 make
 make install